vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 Based on this, the Bridge Operators are [DeFacto](https://de-facto.pro/), [HighStakes](https://highstakesllc.org/) and [Kompendium](https://kompendium.co/).

-#### Note on Bridges
+### Risk Vector 2: Token-based Risk

 A user can lose funds even after bridging their asset if the underlying token is stolen.
 This is because the synthetic ERC-20 WACME token derives its value from the underlying ACME locked on the Accumulate network.
 If the underlying ACME token is stolen or compromised, the value of WACME will be affected, and depending on the severity of the compromise can potentially render it worthless.
 Therefore the wrapped ACME is entirely dependent on the integrity of its native network.

-### Risk Vector 2: Token-based Risk

-Not applicable as the bridge is not governed by a native token.

 ### Risk Vector 3: Technical Security

-The Accumlate Bridge Infrastructure (i.e. [bridge frontend](https://github.com/AccumulateNetwork/bridge-frontend) and [bride contracts](https://github.com/AccumulateNetwork/bridge-contracts)) have be audited by [Fairyproof](https://fairyproof.com/).
+The Accumlate Bridge Infrastructure (i.e. [bridge frontend](https://github.com/AccumulateNetwork/bridge-frontend) and [bridge contracts](https://github.com/AccumulateNetwork/bridge-contracts)) have be audited by [Fairyproof](https://fairyproof.com/).
 [The audit](https://fairyproof.com/doc/AccumulateBridge-Audit-Report-092822.pdf) does not show any meaningful unresolved security issues.

-However, it is worth highlighting a recommendation mentioned in the report: under the current implementation, bridge validators complete a cross-chain transaction by using private keys stored locally in configuration files, which is not the best security practice.
+However, it is worth highlighting a recommendation mentioned in the report: under the current implementation bridge validators complete a cross-chain transaction by using private keys stored locally in configuration files, which is not the best security practice.
 To improve security, it is recommended to use [Clef](https://geth.ethereum.org/docs/tools/clef/introduction) for signing transactions on an EVM chain and [Walletd](https://github.com/walletd/walletd) for signing transactions on the Accumulate network.
 These are programs that enable the signing of transactions without exposing private keys to the Internet.
 Clef and Walletd should be deployed independently from the bridge nodes, and access control should be managed by different individuals.
 This may increase maintenance costs, but it greatly enhances overall security by reducing the risk of private key compromise.

 ## Risk Analysis: Accumulated Finance